Designaroni/designaroni/_posts/2015-11-23-basic-jekyll-markdown-and-syntax.markdown

 }
 dostuff();
 {% endhighlight %}

+### Linking Images to Jekyll templates & Using them in markdown files

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 Bugs & feature requests can be filed at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them below in the comments or officially on [Jekyll’s dedicated Help repository][jekyll-help].